 The most common allergies due to aeroallergens are:

-- Allergic rhinitis (hay fever) which affects the nose and eyes
+- allergic rhinitis ( when seasonal this is called hay fever) which affects the nose and eyes

-- Eczema or urticaria (hives) which affect the skin
+- more rarely eczema or urticaria (hives) which affect the skin

 However, not all patients with these conditions will have an allergic cause for their symptoms.
 It is therefore important to discuss with your health professional whether allergy may be contributing to these conditions.